DataDog/lading/README.md

 `lading` will consume 256 Mb of RAM to accommodate pre-build payloads.
 The blackhole in this configuration responds with an empty body 200 OK.

-`lading` supports two types of targets, binary launch mode and PID watch mode.
+`lading` supports three types of targets, binary launch mode, PID watch mode, and container watch mode.
 In binary launch mode, `lading` acts like a wrapper around the target.
 To use this mode, one specifies where on disk the configuration is, the path to the target and its arguments. `--target-stderr-path` and `--target-stdout-path`